 Basically, the main reason why you need a personal painting style is so that people who do not know you could remember you through your brush strokes and in certain situations even identify other artists who are ‘like you’.
 The last thing you want others to remember you is relate your work with others.

-Having your own personal painting style will also be desirable for galleries.
-So, how do you start to develop your own style?
 The most common way to do this is to first look for a mentor.
 Take note that there really aren’t any style that has not been used before and until you can derive one totally unique style and approach, you will surely be ‘influenced’ by a specific movement.
 If you like pop art, then you will find your paintings to be very colourful and in most cases, looking very much like advertising posters.

-Another method to find your own style is to do a bit of everything.
 This will allow you to open up markets to different types of galleries and collectors.
 Be careful not to cheapen your work in doing everything.
 Of course, the rule of thumb is to work on styles that suit you and that you are capable of doing.
 If you are not any good with still life, then that is one area you might not want to venture.
 If you are better with flats, then derive many aspects of it.
 Then see what the galleries are saying.
 They will give you the best feedback about what you can do and then you can develop from there.
-After all, they will know how to sell your work based on the feedback from the collectors.

 Ultimately, you are still free to choose the style that you like but the opinions of your stakeholders are important.
 Your personal painting style will ascertain the type of artist you are and this is where you must avoid making drastic changes to your style.
 Stay consistent and before long, people will remember your paintings to who you are.